Integrated Management Systems for Lifesciences Industries

 When you set clear objectives and define processes and resources by integrating different management systems, you will have an improvement in accountability as well.

-An organisation having multiple management standards can become very complex if management systems are not integrated.
+An organization having multiple integrated management systems can become very complex if management systems are not integrated.
 When management systems are integrated they can follow a systematic process which can reduce bureaucracy.
 Changes made can be easily accommodated in the process.
 Establishing process owners can be beneficial for an effective approach to overcoming the barriers to decision making and deployment.;

 Audits and assessments can be done in less time for integrated management systems utilizing minimum processes and resources.
 This will decrease a lot of interrupted time thereby reducing the costs.